unmeg/unmeg.github.io/_posts/2020-07-01-tplink-mr3020-sitrep-2.md

 "Great," I thought, "I love this error.
 It's clear, it's perfect, it's straightforward.
 It can't find the library.
 I am sure I can pass the library path somewhere!"

 You can, of course.
 Fakeroot is a script with hardcoded paths.
-The Makefile for the firmware build edited that script to hit the correct directory, but was pointing at libfakeroot.a and not libfakeroot-0.so.
-Quick fix.
+The Makefile for the firmware edited that script to hit the correct directory, but it was pointing at libfakeroot.a and not libfakeroot-0.so.
+Quick, hacky fix.

 ### libtool